Northland tusked wētā: Behaviour

 Anisoura nicobarica lives in tree holes (galleries), while the other two species of tusked wētā are ground burrowers, and all three face outward while occupying the retreat.
 As a defence tactic the tusked wētā orients itself to face the opening of its gallery with its jaws agape.
 They also mix their saliva with wood scrapings to seal the entrance of their gallery making the aperture almost invisible which is especially important during their moult.
 A captive A. nicobarica has been recorded creating a burrow in soil and roofing it with debris which suggests they can be flexible over their selection of refuges.
 When any of the tusked wētā are provoked further they display " mandible gape", "raise foreleg" and "raise head" which closely resemble a suit of components displayed by Hemideina species.
 According to Bellingham, M. (1991) during a field observation stated "when disturbed, they raised their tusks slightly, rasping them together.
 The body was curved sideways with the front and head elevated.
 The hind legs were not raised.
 The weta also made short lunges forward attempting to use its tusks as pincers.
 When disturbed further, by blowing or tapping lightly on its head, the weta jumped away haphazardly".

 Conservation status

-The Northland tusked wētā are classified as Relicit.
+Under the New Zealand Threat Classification System, this species is listed as "Declining" with the qualifiers of "Biologically Sparse", "Data Poor: Size", "Data Poor Trend" and "Population Fragmentation".
+The decline is due to habitat loss.
+In earlier reports, it was classified as "Relict".